followeran2024/GitController/README.md

 [app]
 logpath=/var/
 ```
-- you can run app
+- you can run app. consider that we made a default .gitignore in root which is copied in all repos! you can change it.

 # Endpoints
 -  List Repositories